JelleZijlstra/taxonomy/docs/future-work.md

   - PaleoBioDB
   - Wikipedia new species lists
 - Add more outbound links to articles (e.g., figure out more DOIs and article URLs)
+- Add more geographic coordinates for type localities

 ## Frontend